technofocus-pte/Capstnprjctsolngddepth/Usecase/fleet-chatapp.md

    ![](./media/image200.jpg)

-10. repalce AML_principalId below command with the principalId id generated from above command and also repalce SUBSCRIPTION_ID with your Subscirption id and then run the command to assign the role.(Note : Open notepad  and copy the below command to update )
+10. Repalce AML_principalId below command with the principalId id generated from above command and also repalce SUBSCRIPTION_ID with your Subscirption id and then run the command to assign the role.(Note : Open notepad  and copy the below command to update )

   +++az role assignment create --assignee AML_principalId --role "Azure Container Instances Contributor Role"  --scope /subscriptions/SUBSCRIPTION_ID/resourceGroups/resourcegroup1+++